 Q. I am self-employed and my husband is on Medicare.
-I deduct my health care premiums on my income tax.
+I deduct my health insurance premiums on my income tax.
 I recently heard that I also can deduct his Medicare Part A, Part B, Part C and Part D premiums.
 Is this really true?

 A. Yes.
 In 2012, the IRS ruled that Medicare insurance premiums can be counted.
 Under the ruling, Medicare premiums covering the self-employed individual – as well as his or her spouse, dependents, and under-age-27 children – are deductible.

 Prior to 2010, no Medicare premiums were deductible under the self-employment health insurance deduction.
 From 2010 to 2012, only Part B premiums were deductible.
 But starting in 2012, premiums for Medicare A, B, C, and D, as well as Medigap/Medicare Supplement, became deductible under the self-employment health insurance deduction.

 The IRS rules for the self-employed health insurance deduction clarify that